• Skip to primary navigation

 What Kind Of Maple Syrup Should You Use?

 Different classes of maple syrup are characterized by the percentage of light that can pass through it.
-Lighter syrups are produced early on in the maple sugaring season and are sweet and delicate in flavour.
-The late-season 'Amber' or 'Dark' syrups are more robust and rich in flavour, perfect for cooking and baking with.
+Lighter syrups are produced early on in the maple sugaring season and are sweet and delicate in flavor.
+The late-season 'Amber' or 'Dark' syrups are more robust and rich in flavor, perfect for cooking and baking with.

-If you are looking for a darker, more caramelly flavour, search out an 'Amber', or 'Dark', style syrup.
-These are richer and more robust in flavour, then the classic 'Golden' or 'Light' varieties.
+If you are looking for a darker, more caramelly flavor, search out an 'Amber', or 'Dark', style syrup.
+These are richer and more robust in flavor than the classic 'Golden' or 'Light' varieties.

 While you can technically use any kind of maple syrup to make this recipe, we highly suggest going for the real thing and using true Canadian Maple Syrup.